MEET US AT THE FAIR!

 ABOUT THE FAIR

 Plan your visit by looking over the options and calendar listings of artisans, food purveyors, national acts, carnival rides and local competitions at ecfair.org.
 The lineup has the expansive variety of a state fair with the hometown vibe of a county fair – along with lots of flowers and plants, said Underberg.
-“It still has that small, connectivity feel,” she said.
+“It still has that small, community feel,” she said.
 “Not many fairs dedicate an entire building to horticulture and flora culture.”

 When she was growing up, her farm family went to the fair instead leaving town for vacation.
 “The fair, for a dairy farm kid, was kind of like Disney,” Underberg said.
 “Now that I have the opportunity to work here and help create those memories and traditions for other families, it’s really great.”